There is a docker container if you’re into that sort of thing.

 (mypypi)$ pip install pypicloud[server]

-Generate a default server configuration
+Generate a server configuration file.
+Choose

 (mypypi)$ ppc-make-config -t server.ini